Kystpilegrimsleia

 Planning and guidance

 Here at pilegrimsleden.no, you will find a digital map of the route with key locations, boat and bus stops, accommodations, dining, and attractions.
-The website also includes trip suggestions and information about the various key places.
+The website also includes recommended trips and information about the various key places.

-There are four regional pilgrim centers along the Kystpilegrimsleia.
+There are four regional pilgrim centers along Kystpilegrimsleia.
 Their role is to inform and promote travelling within their respective regions.
-They are also ready to help you with information about their area and can be contacted year-round.
+They are also ready to help you with information about their area, and can be contacted year-round.

 Faster to travel by sea in the Middle Ages